 (b) a fraction of a cent may be rounded up to the nearest highest whole cent only if the fraction being rounded up exceeds 0.5 cents.

+Note for this regulation:

-Note — Section 158 of the Code provides that information disclosed in a precontractual statement or contract document etc. under the Code is taken to be correctly disclosed if it is within tolerances allowed by the regulations and the disclosure is made as at a date stated in it.
+Section 158 of the Code provides that information disclosed in a precontractual statement or contract document etc. under the Code is taken to be correctly disclosed if it is within tolerances allowed by the regulations and the disclosure is made as at a date stated in it.

 (4) For the purposes of section 158(1)(a) of the Code, information disclosed about any —